CLIUtils/CLI11/README.md

 -   `.description(str)`: 🆕 Set/change the description.
 -   `.get_description()`: Access the description.
 -   `.parsed()`: True if this subcommand was given on the command line.
--   `.count()`: returns the number of times the subcommand was called
+-   `.count()`: Returns the number of times the subcommand was called
--   `.count(option_name)`: returns the number of times a particular option was called
+-   `.count(option_name)`: Returns the number of times a particular option was called
--   `.count_all()`: returns the total number of arguments a particular subcommand had, on the master App it returns the total number of processed commands
+-   `.count_all()`: 🚧 Returns the total number of arguments a particular subcommand had, on the master App it returns the total number of processed commands
 -   `.name(name)`: Add or change the name.
 -   `.callback(void() function)`: Set the callback that runs at the end of parsing.
 The options have already run at this point.
 -   `.allow_extras()`: Do not throw an error if extra arguments are left over.